Main content start

 In the first part of the application process, you will fill out an online application form.
 The form will ask questions about your background, experience, and interests.
 You do not need any prior experience to participate in the research program.
 This application is informational; your answers will be used in a match-making capacity only, not as a metric to determine who is accepted to the program.
 Based on your responses, you will be matched with a faculty mentor, either with our help and/or by contacting faculty mentors on your own (see the Research Positions page for suggestions to help identify a faculty mentor).
 All students must submit this part of the application, even if you have already identified a potential faculty mentor.

-2. A description of what you hope to learn and/or accomplish this summer.
+• What you hope to learn and/or accomplish this summer

 Faculty Mentor